Ayahuasec/RaspberryPiOLEDMonitor/README.md

 If you don't have USB disk connect to RaspberryPi, you can modify the function or just remove GetSDA1SDB1()

+In the night, the fresh frequency will decrease.
+To reduce filesystem read operation, freshing filesystem space usage is also lowered then other monitor function.

+If you want to run this program on background, use command 'screen' or 'nohup'.

 This program currently only tested successfully on Raspberry 3B.